ai-jong/FlightAI/README.md

 ![FlightAI: Elegant Networking in Swift](nvidia.png)

-FlightAI provides a powerful interface for integrating Gemini artificial intelligence capabilities into your iOS app, enabling seamless communication with advanced AI models.
+In today's fast-paced world, having real-time access to flight status is essential for travelers, airlines, and app developers.
+FlightAI offers an advanced solution for tracking flight information in iOS applications with ease.
+In this guide, we'll cover the basics of integrating FlightAI into your iOS project, with practical examples and key features that will help you get up and running quickly.

 - [Features](#features)
 - [Installation](#installation)